LTTPP/Eemory/README.md

 ## Features

 + Adding code snippet, source file, screenshot and more to a new note on Evernote.
-+ Appending code snippet, source file, screenshot and more to an existing note on Evernote.
++ Prepending code snippet, source file, screenshot and more to an existing note on Evernote.
-+ Adding/Appending multiple files once.
++ Adding/Prepending multiple files once.
 + Notebook, Note and Tag can be specified(no need to remember their names, we have auto-suggestion) beforehand or in runtime.
 + Also can add a comment for each clip.
 + Syntax highlighting for any language on Evernote just like what you see in Eclipse.